mintware-de/catalyst_builder/packages/catalyst_builder/README.md

 and [Flutter Catalyst](https://github.com/mintware-de/flutter_catalyst)
 supports Flutter, but a mess to configure I decided to do something cooler.

-Catalyst Builder is a dependency injection provider builder for both, Dart and Flutter.
+Catalyst Builder is a dependency injection container builder for both, Dart and Flutter.
 It's easy to use and dependency injection is almost done automatically.
-You only have to decorate your services with `@Service` and the build_runner will create a service provider for you.
+You only have to decorate your services with `@Service` and the build_runner will create a service container for you.

 ## Installation